soyware/OpenMarketClient/README.md

 Simply compile / download latest release, start the program and follow instructions.

 # Compile
-To compile you'll need libcurl and wolfssl
+To compile you'll need libcurl, wolfssl and rapidjson

 # Suggestions
 If you want to see something added simply open an issue